 This easy to make and freeze pear butter recipe provides a smooth, delicious, and tasty alternative to applesauce.

-Make and Freeze Pear Butter Recipe
+Freeze or Can This Pear Butter Recipe

 Jarden Home Brands, the parent company of Ball canning products, sent us a brand new FreshTECH HarvestPro Sauce Maker and the new Collection Elite Wide Mouth Canning Jars as a thank you for promoting the event.